MIPS architecture: MIPS I

-Instruction formats

 Instructions are divided into three types: R (register), I (immediate), and J (jump).
 Every instruction starts with a 6-bit opcode.
 In addition to the opcode, R-type instructions specify three registers, a shift amount field, and a function field; I-type instructions specify two registers and a 16-bit immediate value; J-type instructions follow the opcode with a 26-bit jump target.

 The following are the three formats used for the core instruction set: